University of Auckland Māori Academic Excellence Scholarships

 Scholarship applications are made via our online application system Community Force.
 You will also need to apply for accommodation via the Accommodation Portal.

 Once you have applied for admission, you will be able to apply for the University of Auckland Māori Academic Excellence Scholarship.
-You can also apply for the University of Auckland Top Achiever Scholarship, the University of Auckland Pacific Academic Excellence Scholarship and the University of Auckland Academic Potential Scholarship - School Leavers in the same form.
+You can also apply for the University of Auckland Top Achiever Scholarship, the University of Auckland Pacific Academic Excellence Scholarship, the University of Auckland Academic Potential Scholarship - School Leavers, the University of Auckland Waka Moana Scholarship, and the University of Auckland Vaka Moana Scholarship in the same form.

-When you are ready, click on the blue "Apply here" button below.
+When you are ready, click on the blue "Apply now" button below.

-What will I be asked n the application form?
+What will I be asked in the application form?

 In the application form you will complete a variety of sections containing questions relevant to the scholarship you are applying for.